hackerboost/MERN-STACK-COURSE/test.md

 By the end of this lesson, you'll understand:
 - What an API actually is (in simple terms)
-- Why we need APIs for our product store site
+- Why we need APIs for our ecommerce site
 - How to create data blueprints (schemas)
 - How to build endpoints that your frontend can talk to
 - Why we organize code the way we do